jamesonrader/AudioQR/README.md

-### NOTE: THIS GITHUB VERSION OF THIS LIBRARY HAS BEEN DEPRECATED.
+### NOTE: THE GITHUB VERSION OF THIS LIBRARY HAS BEEN DEPRECATED.
 For inquiries about the latest commercial SDK, please email jameson@cueaudio.com

 # XT Audio Beacons